equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

-The reason why I'm mentioning all of this is to present a view that on daily base I am working with servers, I write code for living, I am writing and running tests, I am doing deployments, and all that other stuff, and yes one can survive with a Chromebook doing that.
+The reason why I'm mentioning all of this is to present a view that on daily base I am working with servers, I write code for living, I am writing and running tests, I am doing deployments, and all that other stuff and yes one can survive with a Chromebook doing that.

 I've been using my [2015 HP Chromebook 14](https://www.google.com/chrome/devices/hp-Chromebook-14/) in summer 2015 for like 3-4 months developing medium-large size Ruby on Rails application for the company I was working for during that period.
 *To be honest I was not using Chromebook all the time*.
-Usually I worked 3 days a week from home, during which I was using Chromebook most of the time.
+I've usually worked 3 days a week from home, during which I was using Chromebook most of the time.
 Remaining 2 days in the office I was developing on a work computer.